hlascelles/samudra/_posts/explore/2021-06-03-plastic-recycling.md

 Due to degradation of the long polymer molecules the same material can only be recycled about 4-7 times before the material produced becomes low quality.
 Chain extension methods that would remove this limitation are an active area of research.
 The main steps of mechanical recycling are:
-* Sorting waste by plastic type.
-While even inhomogeneous mix of incompatible plastics can be processed into thick products by direct extrusion (for example, plastic lumber), quality can be improved by sorting into groups of compatible plastics that form a homogeneous mix, and improved even further by sorting into mono plastic streams.
-* Shredding into flakes.
+* Sorting waste by plastic type and shredding it into flakes.
-* Washing to remove exterior contaminants.
-Different types of washing in the order of increasing potential for contaminant removal are cold wash, hot wash (contaminants are dissolved with caustic soda) and chemical wash (contaminants and pigments are dissolved with an organic liquid).
+* Washing the flakes to remove exterior contaminants.
+Different types of washing, in the order of increasing potential for contaminant removal, are cold wash, hot wash (contaminants are dissolved with caustic soda) and chemical wash (contaminants and pigments are dissolved with an organic liquid).
 Starting with uncontaminated plastic waste improves the quality of recycled material.
 * Compounding - producing pellets by remelting.
 The inputs (washed plastic flakes 2-12mm in size and additives) are homogenised and passed through degassing and melt filtration to form pellets, the final product.
 Melt filtration removes non-meltable contaminants, while degassing removes other types of contaminants.
 Both of these processes are rather ineffective due to the high viscosity of the molten plastic.